sh1boot/sh1boot.github.io/drafts/ciscv.md

 the pipeline.
 A more aggressively optimised implementation could fuse them into a single operation when practical.

-Regardless of the implementation, the execution model is _as if_ the packet contains two ordinary RISC-V instructions executed sequentially, each consuming its operands and producing its normal architectural result in turn.
-Potentially with some corner cases made illegal for a performance advantage (eg., non-canonical chains).
-Essentially slot B observes all the architectural effects of slot A, with all that that entails, and we just try to avoid (prohibit or allow no encoding for) situations where that can cause headaches.
+Regardless of the implementation a valid packet has the architectural effect of two ordinary RISC-V instructions executed sequentially, each consuming its operands and producing its normal architectural result in turn, with slot B observing the effects of slot A.  Some combinations may have to be excluded from permitted encodings if they have problematic implications in high-performance implementations.
+The intent is to capture such cases explicitly if they're common but not to leave them as performance landmines if they're rare.

 Similarly, some packets, like `rsd-alu-pair`, specify separate destination registers for each slot, meaning they're able to encode